-between single REVs varies in a range of $800 - 1200 \,\mathrm{Pa}$ for the IF and a range of 800 - 2000 Pa for blood.
+Furthermore, we denote by $\overline{(\cdot)}$ the mean value of these error measures over all $n{\text{REV}}$ REVs.
+Note also that both the mean REV blood and IF pressure vary considerably between different REVs.
+The pressure difference between single REVs varies in a range of 800-1200 Pa for the IF and a range of 800-2000 Pa for blood.
 The data of this analysis is collected in Table 6.
 Overall, a remarkable agreement of the mean REV pressures for both blood and IF can be observed in all cases.
-As in Table 5, the SW1222 tumor has the best agreement, but also the GL261 case which previously showed the biggest nodal blood pressure errors in the homogenized vessels is very accurate in terms of mean REV blood pressure.
+As shown in Table 5, the SW1222 tumor has the best agreement, but also the GL261 case which previously showed the biggest nodal blood pressure errors in the homogenized vessels is very accurate in terms of mean REV blood pressure.
 As described above, the error is located mainly on the tips of the smaller vessels, of which the GL261 has the most compared to its network size.
 Nevertheless, the average blood pressure in the REVs is still matched very well for this and all other cases even though locally the pressure error is larger.
 We can expect that these small-scale spatial fluctuations of blood pressures cannot be represented correctly in the homogenized vessels of the hybrid model while macroscopically the average REV pressures show good agreement.
 Anticipating a validation with experimental data, it is anyhow not possible to perform a point-wise comparison of (blood and IF) pressures such that the average REV pressure is the more relevant and meaningful metric.

 Additionally, we investigate the volumetric flow between large and small vessels and compare the results of both models.
-In the hybrid model, the flow between large and small vessels is given by the LM field $\lambda = M^{\hat{v} \to v}$ interpreted as a mass transfer term, or volumetric flow per length, as detailed in Section 2.3.
+In the hybrid model, the flow between large and small vessels is given by the LM field $\lambda = M$ interpreted as a mass transfer term, or volumetric flow per length, as detailed in section 2.3.
 Note that this can represent both a flow from large 1D vessels into the homogenized vasculature if locally the pressure in the resolved vasculature is bigger than the homogenized pressure or, vice versa, a flow from the homogenized vasculature into the larger vessels if the homogenized pressure is bigger than the blood pressure in the 1D vasculature.
 Consequently, for each REV the flow between the two compartments is given by the integral of the LM field along the part of the larger vessels $\Lambda{\rm L} \cap {\rm REV}j$ inside the specific REV j, or

-$$\stackrel{\hat{v} \to v}{M}(j) \big|{\text{hyb}} = \int{\Lambda{\text{L}} \cap \text{REV}{j}} \lambda \, ds.$$ (38)
+$$\overset{\hat{\nu} \to \nu}{M}(j) \bigg|{\text{hyb}} = \int{\Lambda{\text{L}} \cap \text{REV}{j}} \lambda ds.$$ (36)